Prehistoric Period in India, Paleolithic, Mesolithic, Neolithic Age

 The Mesolithic Age of the Prehistoric Period is a transitional age between the Palaeolithic and Neolithic that occurred around 10000 BCE and ended with the introduction of agriculture (beginning of the Neolithic Age).

-• The phase is of variable length, depending on climatic factors like rising temperatures, warm and dry climates, and impacts on human life and fauna.
+• Climate: The phase is of variable length, depending on climatic factors like rising temperatures, warm and dry climates, and impacts on human life and fauna.

-• Also, hunting and fishing gained relevance.
+• Economy: Through hunting and gathering, fishing gained relevance.

-• Tools: Microliths were the distinctive features of this Age.
+• Tools: Microliths were the distinctive features of this age.

 • Bone and antler tools were also used.